slowafk/discord-support-ticket-bot/README.md

-# discord-support-ticket-bot
+# DISCORD SUPPORT TICKET BOT
-a discord support ticket bot
+A support ticket bot for discord

 ## PREREQUISITES
 - AWS Account
 - Discord Developer Account (to create the bot and get tokens)